Rachmanin0xFF/sampleutils/README.md

 **sampleutils** is an image resampling, filtering, and utility library for [Processing](https://processing.org/).

 Note: This is a WIP; I'm cobbling together this library from various functions and utility scripts I've written over the years.
-First release should be out soon.

 ![interpolation example](examples/sampleutils_interpolation/interpolation_example_output.png)
 ![convolution example](examples/sampleutils_convolution/convolution_example_output.png)